exonum/exonum-doc/src/architecture/consensus.md

 is there to make the consensus algorithm operational under these conditions.
 More precisely, the algorithm is required to maintain *safety* and *liveness*:

-- Safety means that once a single honest validator has committed a block, no other honest validator will ever commit any other block at the same height
+- Safety means that once a single honest validator has committed a block or a block skip, no other honest validator will ever commit any other outcome at the same epoch
-- Liveness means that honest validators keep committing blocks from time to time
+- Liveness means that honest validators keep deciding on an epoch outcome from time to time

 #### Locks